OmegaSquad82/bluebuilds/README.md

 ## Images

-All images are built with a selection of common packages, flatpaks as well as some configuration.
+All images are built with a selection of common packages as well as some configuration.

 ### [Aubertit](https://www.mineralienatlas.de/lexikon/index.php/MineralData?lang=en&language=english&mineral=Aubertit)